patricksurry/eastern-front-1941/doc/apxdev.md

 understanding of how the map works, consult the map image figure and the character set definition.

-Line 5410 gives a table called STKTAB.
+[Line 5410][EFT18D-5410] gives a table called STKTAB.
 This table is used in decoding joystick values.
 You may have noticed that I use tables rather heavily.
 In general, table-driven solutions to programming problems are frequently more desirable than solutions implemented directly in code.
 They offer far